-Chanelle Gallant is a long time organizer, trainer and writer with a focus on sex and justice.
-She began organizing in 2000 with the “Pussy Palace”, a queer bathhouse that was raided by police, and has organized with people in the sex trade since 2004.
-She has been interviewed by every major media outlet in canada, wrote the first sex column for Chatelaine magazine and co-founded north america’s first grassroots organization of migrants, sex workers and allies.
-In 2016, she helped found the first chapter of Showing Up for Racial Justice (SURJ) outside of the U.S.
+Chanelle Gallant is a long time activist, writer and trainer with a focus on sex and justice.
+She began organizing in 2000 (with the “Pussy Palace”, a queer bathhouse that was raided by police), and has organized to build the power of people in the sex trade since 2004.
+She has spoken and published widely, co-founded north america’s first grassroots organization of migrants, sex workers and allies and the first chapter of Showing Up for Racial Justice (SURJ) outside of the U.S.

 She is a prison and policing abolitionist and was formerly on the advisory board of the Transformative Justice/Harm Reduction Project and for Use The Right Words: A Guide to Media Reporting on Sexual Violence in Canada.

-She now coaches and trains organizers and writes.
-Her writing has appeared in MTV news, TruthOut, the Rumpus, Bitch magazine and various anthologies.
+She currently coaches and trains organizers and her writing has appeared in MTV news, TruthOut, the Rumpus, Bitch magazine, HipMama and various anthologies.
 She was a Lambda Literary fellow for 2017 and is working on her first book–a theory of sexual labour.

-She resides on the territory of the Haudenesaunee, Mississauga of New Credit, Huron-Wendat and Métis Nation of Ontario.
+She resides on the territory of the Haudenosaunee, Anishinabe, Huron-Wendat and Mississaugas of the New Credit territory (Toronto).